flon-io/meta/drafts/taskmaster.md

 Could the tasker.rad and taskmaster.rad handling mechanisms be shared?

+And if the mecha were the same?
+It's somehow duplicating a bit of the dispatching mecha?
+Well, the dispatcher simply forks a flon-tasker, nothing more...
+Well, it may fork flon-executor as well...

 ## misc

 How does the taskermaster.rad lookup fall through the domain tree?

+The impl steps could be a) tasker.rad b) taskmaster.rad